If you have any questions about any of these recipes… please feel free to contact me: BlenderLadyBlog@gmail.com

 One cup of Ice (or try freezing almond milk or coconut water into ice cubes!)

 Sweetener of your Choice (or none) in a show I am required to use Agave*, at home I only use Stevia, Dates are an excellent natural sweetener.

 Blend on high until the ice melts.
 This can take longer than you think!

 A lot of people say that they can’t make their fruit juices come out the same way taste and texture as mine at a show.
-The key to getting your Whole Fruit Juice the texture and temperature that you desire, is the proportion of frozen to non-frozen ingredients that you use.
+The key to getting your Whole Fruit Juice the texture and temperature that you desire, is the proportion of frozen to non-frozen ingredients that you use, and the length of time that you blend.
 If you are using all room temperature fruits (and veggies if you are including them) you will need to add something frozen (either ice, frozen fruit, or “smoothie cubes”).
 If you are using frozen fruits, you may need to add water.
 If you use ice, it will melt and become the liquid in your smoothie.
 If you have very fibrous ingredients like carrot, seeded berries, or wheat grass, the amount of frozen ingredients should be enough that when you first start blending the drink it is very thick because of the frozen stuff (like a very thick “slushy”).
 In fact, many times my juices start out so thick and frozen that they are like ice creams.
 Using Plenty of Frozen Ingredients in the beginning buys you plenty of “blending time” and allows you to blend the drink long enough (one to two minutes) without over heating your smoothie/juice!
 As the friction of the blades spinning at 249 miles per hour begins to heat up the ingredients, the drink will turn from a very thick, frozen “slushy” to a liquid.
 If you want a smoothie, or a creamy textured juice (and not a “chunky”) you want to blend long enough to smooth out the texture, but start out with enough frozen ingredients that your smoothie will still be very cold (if that is the temperature you are striving for).